dorlugasigal/azdo-branch-name-generator-extension/readme.md

 # Azure DevOps Branch Generator Extension
+Disclaimer: the code is by no means an example of best practices nor clean code, it was implemented quickly and dirty using copilot.
 ## Overview

 This is a simple extension that allows you to generate a branch name based on an Azure DevOps Board item.